JCKeep/memset_track/README.md

 # memset_track
 tracking the memset_s function for debugging some simple memory faulty.
-This is just a simple way to tracking memory problom whthout ASAN.
+This is just a simple way to tracking memory problom without ASAN.

 ## Usage